 XDS.b Profile review, requirement gathering, and transaction analysis

 In IHE ITI Technical Framework specified that … There is XDS Toolkit was provided by United States National Institute of Standards and Technology (NIST) [40].
 The toolkit was developed to allow developers to test their software if it complies with IHE XDS.b profile and can communicate with other system.
-In this work we use the toolkit to generate sample transaction to test with our transaction interpreter program and verify that XDS Blockchain node can work with common XDS.b complied system.
+In this work we use the toolkit to generate sample transactions to test with our transaction interpreter program and verify that XDS Blockchain node can work with common XDS.b complied system.

 Blockchain Network Setup